 To start your business credit profile properly, you need to get approval for vendor accounts that report to the business credit reporting bureaus.
 As soon as that’s done, you can then make use of the credit.

 Then pay back what you used, and the account is on report to Dun & Bradstreet, Experian, or Equifax.

 Not every vendor can help like true starter credit can.
 These are merchants that will grant an approval with very little effort.
 You also want them to be reporting to one or more of the big three CRAs: Dun & Bradstreet, Equifax, and Experian.

 Know what is happening with your credit.
 Make certain it is being reported and take care of any errors as soon as possible.
-Get in the habit of checking credit reports and digging into the details, and not just the scores.
+Get in the habit of checking credit reports.
+Dig into the details, not just the scores.